signalfx/otelworkshop/docs/introduction/index.md

 - Prerequisites: completion of [Splunk Observability Workshop](https://signalfx.github.io/observability-workshop/latest/) which trains on using metrics/APM and charts/dashboards/alerts or equivalent devops/SRE skills
 - Splunk Observability Cloud Account
+- Ability to spin up a VM or access a host with a Debian Linux environment with the following specs:
     - Debian (i.e. Ubuntu) Linux environment with minimum 12G RAM and 20G disk w/ lightweight Kubernetes (Rancher k3s) installed OR your own k8s cluster

-## Workshop Activities
+## Workshop Agenda

-- Build a local Ubuntu VM Sandbox on Mac or Windows
+- (Optional) Build a local Lab Environment Ubuntu Sandbox on Mac or Windows
 - OpenTelemetry Collector and APM Labs
     - Linux Host
         - Set up OpenTelemetry Collector Agent on a Linux Host